lag/clanning/README.md

 - View historical changes in player progression
 - Track resource, building, and clan changes over time

+You can view my version of the site at [clann.ing](https://clann.ing).
+This has my accounts being tracked.

+## This project is currently in very early development.

+File formats may change at any time and support for updating old files is not guaranteed outside of historical data from Clash of ClansAPI calls.
+Also, very little error handling and vulnerability testing has been done.
+Use at your own risk.

 ## Overview

 The API maintains a historical record of player snapshots, allowing users to see how accounts have evolved over time.
 Each snapshot captures the complete state of a player's account, including: